Planning Your Aggregate Deployment¶

-The ODK software is open source and available for use without charge.
 It is important to recognize that the open source software model does place additional responsibilities on the users of that software.

 Unless you pay for assistance when technical support is needed, you will be required to take the initiative to research and find answers, and to perform technical support tasks yourself.